Helen Maria Chesnutt: Career and wider influence

 Helen Chesnutt was elected to the executive committee of the American Philological Association in 1920, remaining an active member until 1934.

-Her biography of her father, Charles Chesnutt, remains an important source of information about this author.
+Charles Waddell Chesnutt: Pioneer of the Color Line, her biography of her father Charles Chesnutt published in 1952, remains an important source of information about this novel and short story author.

 In 2018 she featured in an exhibition at the Center for Hellenic Studies in Washington DC celebrating the role of African Americans within classics, whose important contributions to the discipline have often been ignored by historians.
 She was one of only two women to feature in the exhibition, the other of whom is Frazelia Campbell.